rarvind2004/DevTriage.AI/README.md

 The server starts on [http://127.0.0.1:2024](http://127.0.0.1:2024) and exposes the `devtriage` graph.
 You can also open LangGraph Studio UI (URL printed in terminal) to chat.

-3. Talk to the agent via SDK:
+3. Talk to the agent via SDK with response in console (note, everything here can also be completed through LanGraph Studio):

 ```bash
 python test.py